 Professionalism and expertise are meant to be hallmarks of sound electoral governance.
-In an established democracy like Canada, citizens see elections as routine events and give little thought to the complications of planning and executing a countrywide election on a single day, with the voting process taking place at the local level and with called returning officers in charge.
-Ensuring citizens know where and how to vote, making it convenient for them to do so, preventing possible abuses of the laws and arranging for the accurate and timely reporting of election outcomes all pose significant operational challenges in a large and socially diverse country like Canada.
-The specialized knowledge and skills required to stage elections comes from the background education, the experience and the ongoing training of employees. n the EMB, ther needs to be a culture of professionalism, accuracy, integrity, learning and improvement.
+In an established democracy like Canada, citizens see elections as routine events and give little thought to the complications of planning and executing a countrywide election on a single day, with the voting process taking place at the local level and with election officers called returning officers in charge.
+Ensuring that citizens know where and how to vote, making it convenient for them to do so, preventing possible abuses of the laws and arranging for the accurate and timely reporting of election outcomes – all pose significant operational challenges in a large and socially diverse country like Canada.
+The specialized knowledge and skills required to stage well-run elections comes from the background education, the experience and the ongoing training of EMB employees.
+In the EMB itself, there needs to be a culture of professionalism, accuracy, integrity, learning and improvement.

-Stability, consistency and reliability should be attributes of EMB.
-These qualities enable the public to better understand and have confidence in the organization oversees the elect process.
-Stakeholders, including the institutions and actors most directly affected by actions and those who have authority and/or influence over its role, need to develop mutual understanding and respect for their different roles in the elect process.
-Respect and trust in the reliability, consistency, impartiality and fairness of an EMB takes time to develop and can be quickly lost when allegations of bias or incompetence.
-Relative continuity in the structures and procedures of EMB also allows cumulative knowledge and skills and a strong, shared culture of professionalism, precision and integrity.
+Stability, consistency and reliability should be attributes of an EMB.
+These qualities enable the public to better understand and have confidence in the organization that oversees the electoral process.
+Stakeholders, including the institutions and actors most directly affected by the EMB’s actions and those who have authority and/or influence over its role, need to develop mutual understanding and respect for their different roles in the electoral process.
+Respect and trust in the reliability, consistency, impartiality and fairness of an EMB takes time to develop and can be quickly lost when allegations of bias or incompetence are made.
+Relative continuity in the structures and procedures of an EMB also allows cumulative knowledge and skills to develop and enables a strong, shared culture of professionalism, precision and integrity to emerge.

-Over time there will be changes in the political system, , public opinion and so on and these changes may require modifications to the electoral governance arrangements.
-Given the central importance of such arrangements to achiev a healthy democracy, any such institutional modifications should preserve the underlying foundational principles and the distinctive competencies an EMB will have developed over time.
+Over time, there will be changes in the political system, IT, public opinion and so on, and these changes may require modifications to the electoral governance arrangements.
+Given the central importance of such arrangements to achieving a healthy democracy, any such institutional modifications should preserve the underlying foundational principles and the distinctive competencies that an EMB will have developed over time.

 Economy, efficiency and effectiveness are three closely related criteria.
-In the narrowest sense, EMBs exist to support wellrun elections in which national votes are held in as economical and efficient manner as possible while having regard the quality of the voting process.
-Effectiveness refers, in part, to the accuracy and timeliness of reporting results, the limitation o the number of controversies over the process and the results, and the satisfaction of voters, parties and candidates with the process.
+In the narrowest sense, EMBs exist to support well-run elections in which national votes are held in as economical and efficient a manner as possible while having regard for the quality of the voting process.
+Effectiveness refers, in part, to the accuracy and timeliness of reporting results, the limitation on the number of controversies over the process and the results, and the satisfaction of voters, parties and candidates with the process.

-A broader measure of the effectiveness of EMBs is achiev quality elections, a is subjective and therefore potentially controversial.
-For our purposes, a quality election takes place when there is strong and informed participation, when there are no or few instances of illegalities or attempts at undue influence and when the results are seen to be accurate and legitimate. ery few attempts to develop an assessment framework empirical measures of quality that could be used to compare different countries or compare improvement over time in a single country (Elkit and Reynolds 2005).
+A broader measure of the effectiveness of EMBs is achieving quality elections, a term that is subjective and therefore potentially controversial.
+For our purposes, a quality election takes place when there is strong and informed elector participation, when there are no or few instances of illegalities or attempts at undue influence and when the results are seen to be accurate and legitimate.
+Very few attempts have been made to develop an assessment framework identifying empirical measures of quality that could be used to compare different countries or compare improvement over time in a single country (Elkit and Reynolds 2005).

 Transparency, responsiveness and accountability

 Transparency is a highly prized value in a democracy because it supports the public’s right to know.
-Transparency is also a means support both effectiveness and accountability in elect management.
+Transparency is also a means of supporting both effectiveness and accountability in electoral management.
 It can help to prevent, detect and correct election irregularities.
-It provides one basis for informing and educating the public t also provides a basis for holding EMBs accountable for their performance (Mozaffar and Schedler 2002, 10).
+It provides one basis for informing and educating the public; it also provides a basis for holding EMBs accountable for their performance (Mozaffar and Schedler 2002, 10).